Current NFC Administration and Fellows

 Supervisor: Daniel Wright

-Robert (Robbie) Steele is a PhD candidate in the Department of English and the Collaborative Program in Book History and Print Culture at the University of Toronto.
+Robert (Robbie) Steele (he/him) is a PhD candidate in the Department of English and the collaborative program in Book History and Print Culture at the University of Toronto.
 His SSHRC-funded dissertation analyzes how illustration-text dynamics in the Victorian illustrated novel function as a nexus for queer expression and interaction, especially in their complications of narrative time and the embodied experience of reading.
 He is also a Junior Fellow at Massey College and a former BHPC Printing Fellow in Massey College’s Robertson Davies Library, where he has recently curated an exhibition entitled Unbound: Queerness and the Book Arts, 1850–1987.
 He is excited to engage with the vibrant interdisciplinary community at the Northrop Frye Centre.

 Connor Bennett (CSUS/NFC Doctoral Fellow)